 - a.
 Federal employees (of NIH or any other Executive Branch agency) must: - I. Complete new entrant and annual government ethics training as required by their employing agency. - II.
 Review the Guide to Avoiding Financial and Non-Financial Conflicts or Perceived Conflicts of Interest in Clinical Research at the NIH. - III.
 Complete any public, confidential, or supplemental financial disclosure reports required by their employing agency. - IV.
-Individuals who are not employed by NIH must sign a Conflict of Interest (COI) Certification. - V. NIH employees who do not file financial disclosure reports must sign a Conflict of Interest (COI) Certification. - VI.
-Abide by all government-wide and applicable agency-specific government ethics laws and regulations as noted in C.1, above, including prohibitions on the acceptance of payments or other things of value from any payor other than the U.S. Government for work, including clinical and human subjects research, done as part of official duties and participation in U.S. Government work, including clinical and human subjects research, while holding a Disqualifying Financial Interest. - b.
-Investigators and individuals who are not federal employees must: - I. Review the Guide to Avoiding Financial and Non-Financial Conflicts or Perceived Conflicts of Interest in Clinical Research at the NIH. - II.
-Sign a Conflict of Interest (COI) Certification. - III.
-Abide by the Conflict of Interest Policy of his/her non-federal employer.
+Individuals who are not employed by NIH must sign a COI Certification. - V. NIH employees who do not file financial disclosure reports must sign a COI Certification. - VI.
+Abide by all government-wide and applicable agency-specific government ethics laws and regulations as noted in C.1, above, including prohibitions on the acceptance of payments or other things of value from any payor other than the U.S. Government for work, including clinical and human subjects research, done as part of official duties.
+This includes prohinitions on conducting clinical and human subjects research (i.e., doing U.S. Government work), while holding a Disqualifying Financial Interest, in the absence of a waiver from the NIH Director from the COI requirements related to the research under review. - VII.
+When the NIH Investigator is an inventor who may recieve income because a Covered Research Protocol involves a licensed or assigned invention, disclose the licensed or assigned invention to the NIH PI. - b.
+Investigators and individuals who are not federal employees must:

+- I. Review the Guide to Avoiding Financial and Non-Financial Conflicts or Perceived Conflicts of Interest in Clinical Research at the NIH. - II.
+Sign a COI Certification. - III.
+Abide by the Conflict of Interest Policy of their non-federal employer.